Syntomic cohomology and regulators for varieties over p-adic fields: Introduction

 \section{Introduction}

-In this article we define syntomic cohomology for varieties over $p$-adic fields and use it to study the images of Soul\'e's \'etale regulators.
+In this article we define syntomic cohomology for varieties over $p$-adic fields, relate it to the Bloch-Kato exponential map, and use it to study the images of Soul\'e's \'etale regulators.
 Contrary to all the previous constructions of syntomic cohomology (see below for a brief review) we do not restrict ourselves to varieties coming with a nice model over the integers.
+Hence our syntomic regulators make no integrality assumptions on the $K$-theory classes in the domain.